Degaussing: An Introduction

 How does a Degausser work?

 It works by passing any magnetic media through a powerful magnet field to rearrange the polarity of the particles, thus completely removing any resemblance of previously recorded data.
 Although this process of course is simple in theory, in practice, the vast variation of media formats and magnetic densities makes the correct process quite difficult to achieve.
-The degausser is constructed in such a way as to enable the generated magnetic field to be available to the media when it is transported through it, which can be by physically holding the media and moving it through the field by hand, having it automatically conveyed by a belt transporter or rotated on a motorized spindle.
+The degausser is constructed in such a way as to enable the generated magnetic field to be available to the media when it is transported through it, which can be by physically holding the media and moving it through the field by hand, having it automatically conveyed by a belt transporter or rotated on a motorised spindle.

-Different media demand varying magnetic field strength, therefore the coils that generate the magnetic field will also vary depending on this requirement.
+Different media types require varying magnetic field strength, therefore the coils that generate the magnetic field will also vary depending on this requirement.
 Generally speaking, a coil is a degausser which should have two to three times the energy rating of the material being degaussed.
 Where media has a security classification, Restricted, Confidential, Secret or Top Secret, a considerably higher energy rating will be required.
 This rating is measured in Oersteds after Hans Christian Oersted (1777-1851) who discovered the magnetic qualities of electricity.
 Further efficiency can be achieved by using more than one coil in multi-axial orientation; this produces a more effective degaussing field.
 Even better performance can be achieved by rotating the coils or the media during the process.

 Operation of Degaussers